SettRaziel/wrf_container/README.md

-# WRF Docker
+# WRF Container

-Repository for the creation of an wrf docker container using ArchLinux.
+Repository for the creation of an wrf container using ArchLinux.

 ## Usage
 follows